Sohonet

 Sohonet is a community-of-interest network for the television, film and media production community based in the Soho area of London.

+History

 Founded in 1995 by a group of post-production companies, Sohonet links many of the British film studios to London's post-production community.
 Sohonet also provides access to the Internet, and private wide-area links to other countries.